Route4Me GPS Tracking – Tracking Distance & Breadcrumbs

 Select the routes which are assigned to the users you want to track by checking the corresponding boxes.
 The selected routes will be displayed on the map in different colors.

-Hover your mouse cursor over the Tracking tab on the map and select “Users” to enable user GPS tracking in real-time.
+Hover your mouse cursor over the “Tracking” tab on the map and select “Users” to enable user GPS tracking in real-time.

 The Users menu displays the current statuses of all users on your Route4Me account: